ChainAgnostic/CAIPs/CAIPs/caip-27.md

-This proposal has the goal of defining a standard method for decentralized applications to invoke JSON-RPC methods from user agents (such as cryptocurrency wallets) directed to a given, previously-authorized target chain (such as nodes of a specific blockchain or consensus community within a protocol).
+This proposal has the goal of defining a standard method for decentralized applications to invoke JSON-RPC methods from user agents (such as cryptocurrency wallets) directed to a given, previously-authorized target context (such as nodes of a specific blockchain or consensus community within a protocol).
 It requires a valid [scopeObject][CAIP-217].
 It MAY be tagged with a [sessionId][CAIP-171] for interoperability and composability if the [CAIP-25][] request which authorized the session included a [sessionId][CAIP-171] (see [CAIP-316][] for